denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 "I have a private sub[reddit] for me and my SO [significant other], it's like a private conversation when you get 2 karma per link."

-These distinctions---between private and public, community and platform---matter, because if Reddit is not a community, there is no reason to expect a uniform set of responses or behaviors from it as a whole.
+These distinctions---between private and public, community and platform---matter, because if Reddit is not a community, then there is no reason for us to expect a uniform set of responses or behaviors from it as a whole.
 Participants in /r/AskScience, for example, would likely want nothing to do with now banned [/r/fatpeoplehate](https://web.archive.org/web/20150729153807/https://www.reddit.com/r/fatpeoplehate) or [/r/Gunsforsale](https://www.reddit.com/r/gunsforsale/) (still around).
 These communities do not share the same value system.
 And they are subsequently